cscheid/cscheid.net/courses/fal16/cs444/assignment_3.md

      { SATM:790, SATV:780, ACT:35, GPA: 3.887 }
     ];

-## Visualization 1 (90% credit)
+## Visualization 1 (50% credit)

-Create a [scatterplot](http://en.wikipedia.org/wiki/Scatter_plot) of SAT's mathematics scores (`SATM`) versus SAT's verbal scores (`SATV`).
+Create a [scatterplot](http://en.wikipedia.org/wiki/Scatter_plot) of SAT's mathematics scores (`SATM` column) versus SAT's verbal scores (`SATV` column).
 In other words, the x coordinate of the plot should encode the `SATM` variable, and the y coordinate should encode `SATV`.
 Use the radius of the points to represent ACT scores, and color to represent the GPA scores.

-Notice that this specification is not exact: there are more than one possible solution.
-Together with the visualization, include no more than two paragraphs of text describing how you designed the encodings.

-## Visualization 2 (10% credit)
+## Visualization 2 (25% credit)

+Create a different scatterplot, now showing the relationship between:

+* ACT scores (`ACT` column) on the x axis,
+* GPA scores (`GPA` column) on the y axes,
+* the radius of the dots to represent `SATM` scores, and
+* color to represent `SATV`.

+## Visualization 3 (25% credit)

+Create yet another scatterplot:

+* the sum of the SAT scores on the x axis,
+* GPA on the y axis,
+* color to represent ACT

+## Extra credit: improve and justify visualization 2 (+10% of total assignment)

-Think about the above specification for the visualizations: is it the best way to portray the interesting features of the data?
+Think about the above specifications for the visualizations: is it the best way to portray the interesting features of the data?
 (Answer:
 It's fine, but not ideal.)

-Your goal for the second visualization is to improve on the first one.
-We have not discussed perceptual principles in class yet, so you do not need to give serious justifications for your choices.
-Still, I want you to explore different variants and try to justify your decisions.
+Your goal for the final visualization is to improve on Visualization
+2. We have not discussed perceptual principles in class yet, so you do not need to give serious justifications for your choices.
+Still, this is a chance for you to explore different variants: try to justify your decisions.

-Together with the improved visualization, submit no more than two paragraphs of text describing your changes and reason.
+Together with the improved visualization, submit no more than two paragraphs of text describing your changes and reasoning.
+This text can be embedded in the submitted HTML.
+For this improved visualization, you should use an element with `id` attribute equal to `scatterplot_2b`.

 Hints:

-- Visualization 1 used two related quantities for the X and Y axis.
-Is there a way to combine them meaningfully?

 - How helpful is the combination of the circle radius with circle color?
 It might help to remember the discussion we had in class about [preattentive processing](http://www.csc.ncsu.edu/faculty/healey/PP/).

-- Visualization 1 suffers from some amount of overplotting.
+- Visualization 2 suffers from some amount of overplotting.
 How would you solve it? (*Overplotting* is what happens when the second shape your draw goes entirely over the first shape.
 As a result, you cannot tell if the first point was there to begin with, or, more generally, how many points are "hiding")

-## Extra credit (50% total)
+## Extra credit: axis annotations (+40%)

-(Yes, this is worth half of any future assignment)
+(Yes, if you get full extra credit, you will get half of any future assignment worth of points.)

 Add axis lines, labels and tick marks to the X and Y axes of your visualizations.
-In other words, to get extra credit, instead of looking like this:
+In other words, to get this extra credit, instead of looking like this:

 ![old faithful data without labels](assignment_3/geyser_no_labels.png)